SRserves85/mdbread/README.rst

 A simple Cython-based wrapper for the excellent MDBTools package to read data from MS Access MDB files.
 Currently, it supports a few basic operations like listing tables and table columns, iterating through rows, or exporting a table to a pandas DataFrame.
 It does not support SQL or inserts.

+Customized for DigitalH2O, forcefully casts all fields to strings.

 Installation
 ============